I build accessible websites and test every part with a screen reader. If something doesn't work, I'm the first to know.

 - Tested before you ever see it

-- Lightweight, no framework bloat
+- Lightweight implementation without unnecessary framework bloat

 New projects, restarts, or redesigns.